gandresr/ptsnet/README.md

 ### Prerequisites

-We recommend using a conda environment for the installation
+We highly encourage using a conda environment for the installation

 * Install conda